fluffy-mods/FollowMe/Readme.md

 Gives the camera tracking capabilities.

 # Features
 Press the 'Home' key (default, can be changed with in-game keybinding settings) while any colonist, enemy, animal or item is selected, and the camera will follow them (including furniture and plants - but they tend to not move much).
-Alternatively, you can right click colonists in the Colonist Bar on top of the screen to toggle following.
+Alternatively, you can click with the middle mouse button on colonists in the Colonist Bar on top of the screen to toggle following.

 **Does not require a new save game**
 Can safely be enabled/disabled in ongoing saves.